The books listed on this page are recommendations from module convenors, but please be aware that module content may vary in each academic year.

 Beginnings of English

-Most of the reading for this module will be provided electronically through ‘Moodle’ when you arrive in September.
+Some of the reading for the module will be provided electronically through Moodle when you arrive in September.
+For most of the medieval texts, you will need to have access to these three books:

 Drama, Theatre, Performance